 Try breaking in Dr Martens on alternate days to give your feet time to recover and reduce the risk of blisters!

 - Gradually go for short walks outside.

-Once you are able to wear your Dr Martens for over an hour indoors without any discomfort you are now ready to venture into the great outdoors!
+Once you can wear your Dr Martens for over an hour indoors without any discomfort, you are now ready to venture into the great outdoors!

-Don’t wear your new pair of Doc Marten shoes or boots outside when you are going to be walking for long distances.
+Don’t wear your new pair of Doc Marten shoes or boots outside when walking for long distances.

 Pop them on for a few minutes when nipping to the shops.
-This way you will be able to tell if there are any places that may cause a blister.
+This way, you will be able to tell if any places may cause a blister.

 - Pad any places which may rub.

 Constant rubbing from new shoes or boots will cause a painful blister, so this needs to be taken care of immediately.
-If you feel any rubbing at all, tightness or discomfort, pad the area with a plaster or moleskin.
-This will help to prevent any unpleasant blisters and will allow you to continue with your Doc Martens breaking in session!
+If you feel any rubbing, tightness, or discomfort, pad the area with a plaster or moleskin.
+This will help prevent any unpleasant blisters and allow you to continue with your Doc Martens breaking in session!

 - Increase the amount of time you wear your Dr Martens boots outside.

 You’re almost there.
 You’ve almost broken in your new boots!
 Gradually increase the amount of time you wear your boots outside until you are fully confident that they are comfortable.